 Keep turf in good condition by giving it a regular brush or rake to remove leaves before they rot, creating the ideal condition for weeds or moss to grow.

-2. Water build up
+2. Water build-up

 Build up of leaves and debris during autumn can also affect the drainage of your artificial lawn, leaving water to pool on the surface.
 It is essential that they are therefore removed on a regular basis by raking or leaf blowing.

 Sudden autumn frosts are not uncommon in the UK.
-AGD grass should not be damaged by sharp a frost if it is left to melt., but if you want to achieve a frost-free garden, use a plastic snow shovel instead of your hands as this could cause a ‘tearing’ effect on the fibres.
+AGD grass should not be damaged by sharp frost if it is left to melt., but if you want to achieve a frost-free garden, use a plastic snow shovel instead of your hands as this could cause a ‘tearing’ effect on the fibres.

 Autumn care doesn’t need to be a chore if you follow these simple rules.
-With almost zero maintenance, artificial grass gives you the luxury to enjoy this crisp, colourful season – just keep an eye on the amount of leaves falling on your lawn, and it should stay looking fresh and clean all autumn long!
+With almost zero maintenance, artificial grass gives you the luxury to enjoy this crisp, colourful season – just keep an eye on the number of leaves falling on your lawn, and it should stay looking fresh and clean all autumn long!